Airway management for induction of general anesthesia

 Airway management is a crucial skill for the clinical anesthesiologist.
 It is an integral part of general anesthesia, allowing ventilation and oxygenation as well as a mode for anesthetic gas delivery.
 Major complications of airway management in the operating room are very rare but may be life threatening.

 This topic will discuss the formulation of an airway management strategy for general anesthesia, including plans for the use of mask ventilation, use of supraglottic airway devices (SGA), endotracheal intubation, and the selection of medications for induction of general anesthesia.
 Techniques and devices for airway management, rapid sequence induction intubation, and management of the difficult airway are discussed separately.
-(See "Management of the difficult airway for general anesthesia" and "Rapid sequence induction and intubation (RSII) for anesthesia" and "The difficult airway in adults" and "Rapid sequence intubation for adults outside the operating room" and "Direct laryngoscopy and endotracheal intubation in adults" and "Flexible scope intubation for anesthesia".)
+(See "Management of the difficult airway for general anesthesia" and "Rapid sequence induction and intubation (RSII) for anesthesia" and "Approach to the difficult airway in adults outside the operating room" and "Rapid sequence intubation for adults outside the operating room" and "Direct laryngoscopy and endotracheal intubation in adults" and "Flexible scope intubation for anesthesia".)

 All patients undergoing general anesthesia should have a complete history and anesthesia-directed physical examination.
 One goal of this evaluation is to predict the degree of difficulty with mask ventilation and endotracheal intubation using standard devices.
 The plan for airway management follows from this prediction, since in many cases induction of anesthesia will result in airway obstruction and at least temporarily make the patient apneic.
 In addition, factors that predispose the patient to aspiration during anesthesia should be identified.